Putuo, Zhoushan

-Putuo District is a district of Zhoushan City, Zhejiang, China with a population of 378,805.

-The district used to be a county.
+Putuo District is a district of Zhoushan City, Zhejiang, China with a population of 386,600.The district used to be a county.
 In 1987, it was combined with the neighbouring county of Dinghai to form the city of Zhoushan.

+Tourism is the most important sector of Putuo's economy, which mostly depend on its Buddhist pilgrimage mountain Mount Putuo.
+There are three main types of transportation to and from Putuo: air, land and water.